Courses and workshops

 course teacher with class

 We want to improve your skills and expand your knowledge!
-Whether you are looking to become better at searching or writing, deepen your knowledge in reference management or learn more about open access, visit our free courses.
+Whether you are looking to become better at searching or writing, deepen your knowledge in reference management or learn more about open access, visit our courses.
 In our workshops, we convey useful information about research data management as well as publishing data to scientific staff.

 Upcoming courses and workshops